In Better Shape Than Ever at Age 39: Here's How Tom Brady Does It

 FOXBOROUGH, Mass. — It is almost happy hour on Friday of the 18th week of the NFL season.
 After practicing earlier in the day, Patriots players are free to enjoy a weekend off.
 The lot outside Gillette Stadium where they park their cars is nearly empty.
 Snow is on the ground.
 A chill is in the air.

 Tom Brady could be tickling his adorable kids in his Brookline mansion and listening to their sweet giggles.
 He could be feeling the warmth of the sun in a poolside cabana somewhere in Mexico, sipping an adult beverage from a poco grande glass with an umbrella in it.
-He even could be on a party boat with Justin Bieber.
+He even could be on Justin Bieber's party boat.

 Instead, the great Tom Brady is on the practice field in back of Gillette Stadium, passing footballs to Julian Edelman under the watch of throwing coach Tom House.